How to Choose Hotel Bedding: A Hotel Owners Guide

 A sateen weave is used using a four-over-one-under process.
 The result is a lustrous and shiny, almost satin-like feel to the fabric.
 Typically associated with high-end bed sheets and accessories, sateen sheets are incredibly soft and are great for sleeping during the winter months whilst percale bed sheets offer a cooler feeling when under them.

-Jacquard weaving is an intricate and delicate type of weave where a pattern is woven into a fabric and jacquard designs have been commonly seen in linen damask tablecloths and napkins, handkerchiefs and damask bed linen, such as those associated with our prestigious luxury Irish linen brand, Liddell.
-Jacquard designs can be created through the raising of the original fabric or from fabrics woven into the fabric from coloured yarns.
+Jacquard weaving is an intricate and delicate type of weave where a pattern is woven into a fabric and jacquard designs have been commonly seen in linen damask tablecloths and napkins, handkerchiefs and damask bed linen, such as those associated with our prestigious luxury brand, Vision V. Jacquard designs can be created through the raising of the original fabric or from fabrics woven into the fabric from coloured yarns.
 Jacquard weaving is one of the oldest forms of weaving being used to this day and is woven directly into the cloth as opposed to being printed on separately meaning it's more likely to retain the detailing wash after wash.

 A term used to describe fabric with a patterned weave; damask weaves are commonly found in the higher end linens but have also been noticed in tablecloths, napkins and bedding.
 The name comes from Damascus; once the centre of cloth trade between the East and West.
 As it's a lustrous cloth with an unmistakeable sheen, it later became integrated into everyday fashions of the time and is identified by the damask being visible on both sides of the fabric.
 Irish damask is perhaps the most famous due to its shamrock and Celtic patterns.